-- Approximately 95% of HCG Dieters polled failed to get the long terms results promised from internet hCG selling sites and gained some, if not all, of the lost weight back within 4 – 6 months or sooner.
+- A large percentage of HCG Dieters generally fail to get the long terms results promised without a Professional’s help and gained some, if not all, of the lost weight back within 4 – 6 months or sooner.

 - The HCG Diet Council encourages HCG Dieters to do the HCG Diet through the combination of an appropriately trained and experienced HCG Weight Loss Coach AND one who has a minimum of 5 years experience in the Health and Wellness Industry.